chris-myers.co.uk

 Just to the west of the town, Bersham Heritage Centre and Ironworks tell the story of John Wilkinson, the 'Iron Mad' pioneer of the Industrial Revolution.

-At the top end of the Clywedog Valley, about ten minutes' drive from Wrexham, Minera Lead Mines are the remains of the profitable lead industry that dates back to prehistoric times.
+ten minutes' drive from Wrexham, Minera Lead Mines are the remains of the profitable lead industry that dates back to prehistoric times.
 Just to the east of Wrexham, there are the few remains of Holt Castle.
 The castle and the nearby late medieval bridge were the scene of constant skirmishes during the Civil War in the 17th century.
 The bridge was the entrance to North Wales and of vital strategic importance.
 Just south of Wrexham, Erddig, the National Trust property, was home to the Yorke family until 1973.
 Its last resident, Philip Yorke, handed over a house in need of restoration as years of subsidence caused by the workings of Bersham Colliery had caused a lot of damage.
 The house was not popular with Bersham miners as it stood on a pillar of coal and they had to work round it.
 Wrexham's mining heritage is nearly all gone.
 Bersham Colliery has the last surviving headgear in the North Wales coalfield.
 Just off the A483, on the edge of Wrexham, the Gresford Disaster Memorial stands witness to the 261 miners, 2 rescuemen and one surface worker killed by a series of explosions in the Gresford Collery in 1934.

 Religion